rafaelsoteldosilva/ecommerce-tea-party/README.md

 # Complete ECommerce Solution

-## With this development, you will be able to
+## With this development, the team was able to:

 - Build a Javascript based app from scratch
 - Use the GIT workflow
 - Get familiarized with the SCRUM Agile Methodology
 - Team work
+- Use diverse technologies

 ## Application Main Features